telekom-security/tpotce/README.md

 <br><br>

 ### **Standalone**
 With T-Pot Standalone all services, tools, honeypots, etc. will be installed on to a single host.
 Make sure to meet the [system requirements](#system-requirements).
-You can choose from various pre-defined T-Pot editions (or flavors) depending on your personal use-case (you can always adjust `/opt/tpot/etc/tpot.yml` to your needs).
+You can choose from various predefined T-Pot editions (or flavors) depending on your personal use-case (you can always adjust `/opt/tpot/etc/tpot.yml` to your needs).
 Once the installation is finished you can proceed to [First Start](#first-start).
 <br><br>